Mt. Rushmore Sampler Multi-Sport

 We move west on Day 4 and tackle Trail Number 9 with a hike to the summit of Black Elk Peak.
 This popular hiking trail climbs 1,100 ft to an open summit with spectacular views of the surrounding hills.
 On our return we are led directly to the beautiful sight of Sylvan Lake where it will be nearly impossible not to dive into the refreshing waters.
+(Pack a towel if you enjoy lake swimming).
 Tonight we stay at Sylvan Lake Lodge, the historic, yet upscale stone-and-wood lodge.

 Day 5 is back in the bicycle saddle for a completely different ride on the states’ first rails to trails project.
 The Mickelson Trail is a crushed limestone and gravel route, with grades not exceeding 4 percent, which transverses the beautiful Black Hills and the gold mines of the Deadwood area.
 We have chosen the most scenic cycling sections of the trail which includes several tunnels and bridges.
 Dinner tonight will be in Custer or back at Sylvan Lake Lodge.